 This new book is a tribute to four extinct species and an iconic fifth that nearly became extinct.
 It is the precursor to the larger book on extinction entitled Not So Long Ago which is in production.
 Find out more about Extinction.

 St. Bartholomew’s, Whittington: A Cotswold Church

 St. Bartholomew’s is a collaborative book with engravings by Miriam Macgregor and Abigail Rorer.
-The book will be designed and printed at the Whittington Press by Patrick Randle of Nomad Letterpress and published by The Lone Oak Press.
-The text will be a walk through and around the church with personal commentary, historical facts, and anecdotes.
+The book was designed and printed at the Whittington Press by Patrick Randle of Nomad Letterpress and published by The Lone Oak Press.
+The text is a walk through and around the church with personal commentary, historical facts, and anecdotes.
 Find out more about St. Bartholomew’s, Whittington: A Cotswold Church.

 77th Annual Exhibition, 2014-2015, of the Society of Wood Engravers

 Abigail Rorer has engravings included in the 77th Annual Exhibition, 2014-2015, of the Society of Wood Engravers, UK.
 For more information go to: www.woodengravers.co.uk

 An engraving by Abigail Rorer is included in the Wood Engravers’ Network Triennial Exhibition, 2014-2016.
 For more information go to: www.woodengravers.net